trade-tariff/ott-prototype/app/data/roo/uk/intro_notes/australia_intro.md

 “standard material” means a preparation (including a solution) suitable for analytical, calibrating or referencing uses having precise degrees of purity or proportions which are certified by the manufacturer.

+The Standard Materials Rule also applies to goods of chapters 39.

 #### Section Note 6: Isomer Separation Rule

 Notwithstanding the applicable product specific rules of origin, a good of chapter 28 through chapter 38, satisfies the requirements of this Annex if the isolation or separation of isomers from a mixture of isomers occurs in the territory of one or both of the Parties.

+The Isomer Separation Rule also applies to goods of chapters 39.

 #### Section Note 7: Biotechnological Processing Rule